TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

 of values without the labels but if labels are in the value they are automatically removed.

-Alternatively you can also submit each value as an item in an array;
+Alternately you can also submit each value as an item in an array;
 TCEmain will detect an array of values and implode it internally to a comma list.
 (This is used for the "select" type, in renderMode "singlebox" and "checkbox").